 - Scrap Metal, Fridges, Freezers and White Goods: These scrap metal related items are accepted at the Horn Hill Waste Transfer Station.
 Applicable fees will apply.

-- Yearly Household Hazardous Waste and Electronic Waste Roundup: In addition to the facilities at the Horn Hill Waste Transfer Station, a yearly roundup for household hazardous waste and electronic waste are conducted in various parts of the county.
-LEARN MORE about this year's roundup.
+- Yearly Household Hazardous Waste, Electronic Waste, and Paint Waste Roundup: In addition to the facilities at the Horn Hill Waste Transfer Station, a yearly roundup for household hazardous waste, electronic waste, and paint waste are conducted in various parts of the county.

 Those rural residents that decide to burn garbage should read the Fire Services Bylaw 2012/14 and contact Red Deer County Fire Services with questions at 403.343.6667.
 With regards to Provincial regulations, you can contact Alberta Environmental Protection at 403.340.4805, and review acceptable and unacceptable burn materials.